gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->

-### More work avoidance when using `@Classpath` task properties

-For built-in and custom tasks that use the `@Classpath` annotation, Gradle now performs deeper inspection of the classpath to filter out some differences that do not affect task execution.
-Gradle will ignore changes to timestamps within a jar file and the order of entries inside a jar file.

-In previous versions, for tasks like `Javadoc`, `Checkstyle` and `Test`, Gradle would consider the task out-of-date if the content of the classpath changed in any way (order of classes in a jar, timestamps of class files, etc).

-### Extensions now have a public type

-Extensions can now be registered in `ExtensionContainer`s with an explicit public type.
- This allows plugin authors to hide their implementation type from build scripts and allow `ExtensionContainer`s to expose a schema of all the registered extensions.

-For example, if you have a `FancyExtension` type, implemented by some `DefaultFancyExtension` type, here is how you should register it:

-    // If you want to delegate the extension instance creation to Gradle: project.extensions.create FancyExtension, 'fancy', DefaultFancyExtension

-    // Or if you need to create the extension instance yourself:
-    FancyExtension fancyInstance = new DefaultFancyExtension(...)
-    project.extensions.add FancyExtension, 'fancy', fancyInstance

 ### Public type for representing lazily evaluated properties

 Because Gradle's build lifecycle clearly distinguishes between configuration phase and execution phase the evaluation of property